scaleoutsystems/fedn/README.rst

    docker-compose up

 Navigate to http://localhost:8090.
 You should see the FEDn UI, asking you to upload a compute package.
 The compute package is a tarball of a project.
 The project in turn implements the entrypoints used by clients to compute model updates and to validate a model.

-Locate into examples/mnist-pytorch.
+Locate into 'examples/mnist-pytorch', then:

 Start by initializing a virtual enviroment with all of the required dependencies for this project.

 .. code-block::

    bin/init_venv.sh